sromic1990/Vending-Machine-Class-Library/README.md

 - Some items are drinks
 - Some items are weapons
 - Vending machine has debug logging
-- As a developer I can inject different type of logger implementation to the vending machine class
+- As a developer it may be possible to inject different type of logger implementation to the vending machine class

 # TESTING
 - Tests with NUnit